autom8ter/engine/README.md

 }

 ```

 ---

 ## Limitations

+- You may run into problems if you dont use go modules as well as develop your plugins and your engine server in the same repository
+This is because plugins must share the same versions of dependencies as the engine that is loading them.

 Im hoping someone can help explain why some of these errors occur:
 - When creating a plugin, one must NOT use pointer methods when satisfying the driver.Plugin interface